AI-Safety-Awareness-Foundation/aisaf/content/workshops/nyc-dec-2024-1.md

 a gentle introduction of how an AI agent trained to play a simple game can be perfectly safe during training and then be very dangerous during production.

-This event will be remote and wholly open to the public and free to attend!
+This event will be wholly open to the public and free to attend!
 We'll be spending the time dissecting an agent that's been trained to navigate a maze and optionally harvest crops and/or humans along the way.
 During training, very sensibly the agent harvests crops and avoids humans.
 But as soon as we